Assistant Director of Admission

 Hi there, future Belles!
-My name is Sara Woroncow, and I am an Admission Counselor here at Saint Mary’s College.
+My name is Sara Woroncow, and I am an Assistant Director here at Saint Mary’s College.
 I was born and raised in Cincinnati, Ohio, but made the move to northern Indiana for this position.
 I became passionate about working at Saint Mary’s because I attended an all-female high school back home, and also graduated from a small, liberal arts college.
 I strongly believe in the effectiveness of combining a female learning environment with a liberal arts curriculum, and I am so fortunate that I was able to experience both throughout my education.
 Now it’s time to pass it along to future students!
 I am so excited to spread the mission of Saint Mary’s to women around the United States, and I can’t wait to be a resource for you.
 Our campus and community have so much to offer our students, and I can’t wait to hopefully welcome you to the Saint Mary’s family soon!

 Getting to Know Sara